Slashdot is powered by your submissions, so send in your scoop

 I was surprsed to find no mention of Righard Stallman's original GNUpedia project [google.com] (original announcement) [gnu.org] - the original GFDL corpus access provider.

-• The history is a little muddled.
+The history is a little muddled.
 Jimmy was discussing [slashdot.org] switching Nupedia to the GFDL before any public announcement of GNUpedia.
 Stallman seems to have confused Nupedia and Hector's project.
 However, when Hector speaks of the 400 participants of GNUpedia, he is refering to the people discussing the project.
 GNUpedia had not produced any articles, nor any software for managing the encyclopedia.
 It was, like the old Interpedia [wikipedia.org] project, all talk.
-So, to say that GNUpedia was "the original GFDL corpus access pro
+So, to say that GNUpedia was "the original GFDL corpus access provider" (as Craig Hubley might say) is inaccurate.

 • URL?
 (Score:1, Redundant)